onuroski/Rstudio-Star-wars/README.md

 Save the attached file (covid-data-2020) as an Excel file (.csv, .xls or .xlsx format), then import this data to R. (You can supply an inline CSV file instead of importing, if you like).

+Part 2

+Answer the following questions by using the sentences, which are provided in stringr::sentences.

+Take a random sample of 100 sentences from this data, then split these sentences into words and take each word as a member of a vector.
+After removing duplicated words (you can use unique() function to remove duplicated words), save this sample as a new data.
+With this new data, provide the answers for
+Find words which are starting with “a” and ending with “e”.
+Calculate the number of words which have more than 3 vowels.
+List the five longest word in your data
+Try to find word(s) which contain any of these words: age, any, day, exp, her, pro, the.